 I eat a lot of shrimp tacos in Puerto Rico and I love that they chop up the shrimp, versus leaving them whole.
-You get way more shrimp per bite – lol!
-Of course, you can leave them whole, but I would definitely give it a try at least once.
+You get way more shrimp per bite and who wouldn’t like that!?
+Of course, you can leave them whole, but I would definitely give it a try this way at least once.

 - 1 lb raw shrimp – cut into pieces

 - 1 packet of Sazon Culantro and Achiote Seasoning – they have it at most large chain grocery stores

 - 1 or 2 garlic cloves – chopped

 - 1/2 an onion – chopped

 - salt/ pepper to your taste